Fail to Comply With Reporting Obligations – Good Behaviour Bond

 Our client was a registered sex offender who had been placed on the register five years ago for indecent exposure.
 As part of being a registered offender, he was obliged to report his travel interstate and his return from travel.
 He reported his intention to travel interstate for three days, but failed to report his return once he came back to Victoria.
 This was a genuine mistake on his part.
 He was charged with failing to comply with his reporting obligations.

 Submissions were made on behalf of the client.
-Jessica highlighted the fact that the client had shown exemplary compliance during his five years on the register, that there had been no further offending since he was sentenced for his registrable offences, that he pleaded guilty at the first opportunity, and that he had made a genuine mistake.
-Jessica also pointed out that the client cooperated fully with the police.
+We highlighted the fact that the client had shown exemplary compliance during his five years on the register, that there had been no further offending since he was sentenced for his registrable offences, that he pleaded guilty at the first opportunity, and that he had made a genuine mistake.
+We also pointed out that the client cooperated fully with the police.

 This case of Fail to Comply With Reporting Obligations resulted in a 3-month good behaviour bond.
 This was a great result which accurately reflected the gravity of the offending.
 The client was grateful that the magistrate recognised that he had a genuine oversight.